circulosmeos/gztool/README.md

     Built index with 3 access points.
     Index written to 'project_2.gz.gzi'.

-Extract data from project.gz byte 25600000 to STDOUT, and use `grep` on this output:
+Extract data from project.gz byte 25600000 to STDOUT, creating index if necessary (`-f`), and use `grep` on this output:

-    $ gztool -b 25600000 | grep -i "balance = "
+    $ gztool -fb 25600000 project.gz | grep -i "balance = "

 Please, note that STDOUT is used for data extraction with `-bcd` modifiers, so an explicit command line redirection is needed if output is to be stored in a file:

-    $ gztool -b 99900000 > uncompressed.data
+    $ gztool -fb 99900000 project.gz > uncompressed.data

 Show internals of all index files in this directory: